Anxious Attachment: Understanding Insecure Anxious Attachment

 Understanding Anxious Attachment

 Human beings are born with strong survival instincts.
 One of the strongest is based on an infant’s inability to survive on its own and its complete dependence on an adult for nurturance and protection.
 Babies have an innate drive to make sure that they get their basic needs met by a parent, caregiver or other significant person in their life.
 Different children develop different strategies for accomplishing this depending on the emotional environment and the kind of care available to them.
-Attachment theory is the study of this primitive instinct and researchers have organized the various strategies into four categories of attachment patterns: secure attachment and three types of insecure attachment, avoidant/anxious, ambivalent/anxious and avoidant.
+Attachment theory is the study of this primitive instinct and researchers have organized the various strategies into four categories of attachment patterns: secure attachment and two types of insecure attachment, ambivalent/anxious and avoidant.
 The fourth attachment category, known as disorganized attachment, occurs when no organized strategy is formed.

 Attachment researchers have identified attunement as being significant in the formation of an attachment.
 Attunement means being in harmony; being aware of and responsive to another.
 Emotional attunement involves being in harmony first with oneself, then with another and finally with circumstances.
 Attunement and attachment are related in that an adult, who is available, attuned and responsive to a child’s needs, beginning in infancy, establishes a secure attachment for that child.
 This attunement creates a strong foundation from which that child can explore the world.

 What is Ambivalent/Anxious Attachment?

 Many parents and/or caregivers are inconsistently attuned to their children.
 Attachment researchers describe the behavior of these adults, noting how at times they are nurturing, attuned and respond effectively to their child’s distress, while at other times they are intrusive, insensitive or emotionally unavailable.
-For example, they can be neglectful and then later try to make up for it by being overindulgent.
-When parents vacillate between two very different responses, their children become confused and distrustful, not knowing what kind of treatment to expect.
+When parents vacillate between these two very different responses, their children become confused and insecure, not knowing what kind of treatment to expect.
 These children often feel distrustful or suspicious of their parent, but they act clingy and desperate.
 They learn that the best way to get their needs met is to cling to their attachment figure.
 These children have an ambivalent/anxious attachment with their unpredictable parent.

 What behaviors are associated with an ambivalent/anxious attachment pattern?